 3) the creation of high-value blue economy jobs.

 Overall, the ambition of this project was to significantly impact the blue economy areas of “New facilities that support the diversification or energy efficiency of ports” and “Cleaner shipping”.
+The project was supported by a BlueInvest grant from the European Union.

 Market adoption